irosle/AR-android/README.md

 Augmented reality project.

-This project is a first attempt at a simple agmented reality library that simple places overlay layout onto the camera.
+This project is a first attempt at a simple augmented reality library that simple places overlay layout onto the camera.

 So far include
 ARFragment - this handles the life span of the ARView